aaronclong/OpenDataStructures/lessons/lesson_2/README.md

 #[Chaper Two](http://opendatastructures.org/ods-cpp/2_7_Discussion_Exercises.html)’s Exercises as defined on 08/01/2017

 - [] Exercise 2.1.
 The List method addAll(i,c) inserts all elements of the Collection c into the list at position i.
 (The add(i, x) method is a special case where c = {x}.)
 Explain why, for the data structures in this chapter, it is not efficient to implement addAll(i,c) by repeated calls to add(i,x).
 Design and implement a more efficient implementation.

+>The majority of these algorithams utilize backing array's and shuffle elements as need to better utilize space before resizing or growing the array.
+Add each element individually would ultimately just produce more and more shuffling when a bulk addition could better solve this by clearinga  large enough space for all the elements to be added continously or sorted accordingly.
 - [] Exercise 2.2.
 Design and implement a RandomQueue.
 This is an imple- mentation of the Queue interface in which the remove() operation removes an element that is chosen uniformly at random among all the elements currently in the queue.
 (Think of a RandomQueue as a bag in which we can add elements or reach in and blindly remove some random element.)
 The add(x) and remove() operations in a RandomQueue should run in con- stant time per operation.
 - [] Exercise 2.3.
 Design and implement a Treque (triple-ended queue).
 This is a List implementation in which get(i) and set(i,x) run in constant time and add(i, x) and remove(i) run in time O(1+min{i,n−i,|n/2−i|}) .